 There were what looked like windows on the outside of the building.
 But, when you get in, its an indoor mall with no natural light and what tastes like synthetic oxygen.
 Do you remember the opening scenes of Joe Versus the Volcano, where there is a zig-zag death-march to the building to the tune of “16 Tons” and a lonely flower is crushed by the hopeless entrants, and the insides are full of life-sucking, flickering florescent lighting?
 Think that without the great soundtrack.

 The good news, however, is that none of this will affect your case.
 I can speak very highly of my experiences with the IRS attorneys and agents in the Laguna Niguel office.
 In terms of resolving cases with the IRS, with the right assistance, the truth, and the weight of the proof on your side, you can get a fair result from the Ziggurat the same as you would in the Los Angeles office.
 Nonetheless, whenever I am in Laguna Niguel, I make sure I take a deep breath and enjoy the unique ambiance of the most IRS of the IRS offices.

 The above post is satire, a tongue-in-cheek review of the IRS’s office in Laguna Niguel.
-The author of this post, Daniel Layton, is a former IRS attorney and former federal prosecutor.
-He is partner in Layton & Lopez Tax Attorneys, LLP.
+The author of this post, Daniel W. Layton, is a tax attorney in Newport Beach, California, and a former federal prosecutor and former IRS trial attorney.